mashriram/azure_mcp_server/README.md

 1.  **Clone the Repository:** Clone this repository to your local machine.

 2.  **Configure Azure Credentials:** Configure your Azure credentials.
-This server requires an Azure account with appropriate permissions for Blob Storage and Cosmos DB.
+This server requires an Azure account with appropriate permissions for Blob Storage, Cosmos DB and App Configuration.
 We recommend using `DefaultAzureCredential` which attempts to authenticate via various methods in order.

     *   **Environment Variables:** Set the following environment variables:
         *   `AZURE_STORAGE_ACCOUNT_URL`: The URL of your Azure Storage account (e.g., `https://<your_account_name>.blob.core.windows.net`).
         *   `AZURE_COSMOSDB_ENDPOINT`: The endpoint URL for your Azure Cosmos DB account.
         *   `AZURE_COSMOSDB_KEY`: The primary or secondary key for your Azure Cosmos DB account. **Important: Treat this key like a password and keep it secure.**
+        *   `AZURE_APP_CONFIGURATION_ENDPOINT`: The URL of your Azure App Configuration instance.
     *   **Azure CLI:** Alternatively, you can authenticate using the Azure CLI.
 Ensure you are logged in with an account that has the necessary permissions.
 This server uses `DefaultAzureCredential` so it will automatically authenticate with the Azure CLI credentials if environment variables are not specified.
 Use `az login` to log in.

 3.  **Configure Claude Desktop:** Add the following configuration to your `claude_desktop_config.json` file: